 Manipulated Condition: Data Generation

 Sample Size and Equality (RQ3/RQ7).
 We simulated data such that there were either 1000 or 2000 total responses, just as Lee and colleagues (2021).
+In the authors’ collective experience working on FC assessments operationally, having sample sizes of 1000 or more is typical.
 We also expanded on Lee and colleagues by including an equal and unequal sample size condition.
+In real-world settings, equivalent groups are not often observed.
 When the sample sizes were equal the responses were evenly split (500/500 or 1000/1000 in each group.
 When sample sizes were unequal there were 25% more responses in one group (250/750 for the 1000 condition, 500/1500 for the 2000 condition).

 Number of Traits (RQ1).
 We generated scores for respondents on five and ten traits.
 A five-trait analysis appeared in Lee and colleagues' (2021) original work and is also a common condition in other FC simulation studies (Frick et al., 2021; Schulte et al., 2021).
+Five-traits are assessed in the Big-Five FC assessment (Brown & Maydeu-Olivares, 2011).
+We also include a ten-trait condition to represent assessments used operationally such as the Character Skills Snapshot (seven traits; EMA, 2023) or OPAQ-32 (32-traits; Brown & Bartram, 2011).
 The number of items per trait was 12, resulting in 60 items (or 20 triad blocks) in the five-trait condition and 120 (40 blocks) in the 10-trait condition.

 DIF Effect Size (RQ2).
 We simulated uniform DIF and manipulated the effect size of DIF by changing the amount added to the mean of items in one group that we selected to display DIF.
 Items were manipulated such that one group was consistently different on all DIF items (e.g., group 2 will always have effect size added to all items that display DIF).
 In the unequal sample size condition, the DIF effect size was always added to the smaller sample size group.
+For the magnitude of DIF, we rely on prior simulation research to determine the values because there has not been a practical examination of DIF for forced choice assessments.
 We used the same effect sizes from Lee and colleagues (2021) with a small effect size condition, .3, and a large one, .6.
 These effect sizes are in standardized units.
 These conditions are generally accepted as small and large in other simulations (Kim et al., 2016; Stark et al., 2006).

 Percent of DIF Blocks (RQ4).
 The effect of the number of DIF blocks on DIF detection was examined by manipulating the percentage of items with DIF.
 When a block contained an item with DIF, we considered it a DIF block.
-We tested if there was a difference in the accuracy of DIF detection when either 10, 15, or 20% of the items display DIF.
-This equated to 40%, 50%, or 60% of blocks with DIF.
+We tested if there was a difference in the accuracy of DIF detection when 40%, 50%, or 60% of blocks display DIF.
+In the five-trait condition, this equated to 8, 10, or 12 total items with DIF.
+In the 10-trait condition, there were 16, 20, or 24 items with DIF.

 Manipulated Conditions: Analysis

-In addition to considering how different data features influence DIF detection, we tested different analysis features, representing the different decisions researchers can make when testing for DIF.
+In addition to considering how different data features influence DIF detection, we tested different analysis features.
+In practice, a researcher will not know which blocks contain DIF prior to determining an anchor, and these conditions represent the different, yet reasonable, decisions researchers can make when testing for DIF..
 The following conditions represent how the data were analyzed.